DSD-ESDC-EDSC/pass/static/docs/pass_config.md

     - `ID`: The column that can link the population value columns to the `DEMAND_GEO` geographic.
     - `DEMAND_TOTAL`: The column in the file that represents the total population per each geographic unit.

-    `InitSchema` will create a uniform demand population count (i.e., all demand population locations have a population of 1), but you can also add further population counts to represent different types of demand:
+    The `InitSchema` class will create a uniform demand population count (i.e., all demand population locations have a population of 1), but you can also add further population counts to represent different types of demand:

     - `DEMAND_*`: You can add as many different population counts as you like.
 Create a new key name, and then make sure to specify the `NAME`, `TYPE`, `UNIT`, and `DESC`. **`DESC` needs to stay as "demand"** so that `InitSchema` can interpret the column as a demand population count, which can then allow the user to select different population demand counts to model.

-- `POI`: the `*.csv` of the desired Points of Interest (POI) (i.e., service) location (latitude and longitude)
+- `POI`: The `*.csv` of the desired Points of Interest (POI) (i.e., service) location (latitude and longitude)
   - `FILE`: The file path to the `*.csv`.
   - `TYPE`: The value should be "poi".
   - `ENCODING`: The encoding to interpret text characters for the web app's user interface.